michaelverschoof/enhanced-elements/packages/documentation/index.md

       title: Extensible
       details: You can create your components as if you're using native elements, including models.

+    - icon: 🚪
+      title: Accessible
+      details: It renders native HTML, providing accessability out-of-the-box.
+    - icon: 🌈
+      title: Unstyled
+      details: We provide no styling so you can make it your own.
     - icon: 📦
-      title: Extremely light
+      title: Lightweight
-      details: Each package is only ~1kb, so it won't weigh you down.
+      details: Each package is less than 10kb (minified), so it won't weigh you down.
 ---